SurniaUlula/wpsso-organization/readme.txt

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO ORG extension.

 <blockquote>
-<p>The WPSSO ORG Free extension requires either the WPSSO Free or Pro plugin.
+<p>The <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO ORG Free extension</a> works with the WPSSO Free or Pro plugin.
 The <a href="https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-extends">WPSSO ORG Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoorg-readme-extends">WPSSO Pro plugin</a> as well.</p>
 </blockquote>

 [Purchase the WPSSO Organization Markup (WPSSO ORG) Pro extension here](https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).